-- 1. Select TOOLBOX on MAIN page, and then select HEADER SETUP. - 2.
+- 1. Select TOOLBOX on the MAIN page, and then select HEADER SETUP. - 2.
 Locate HEADER SUB TYPE field.
-It will be located on either HEAD 1 or HEAD 2 tab. - 3.
+It will be located on either the HEAD 1 or HEAD 2 tab found at bottom of display. - 3.
 Select 2000 (A).

-- 4. Locate HEADER SENSORS and HEADER PRESSURE FLOAT fields.
-They will be located on either HEAD 1 or HEAD 2 tab. - 5.
-Select ENABLE (A) in HEADER SENSORS field. - 6.
+- 4. Locate the HEADER SENSORS and HEADER PRESSURE FLOAT fields.
+They will be located on either the HEAD 1 or the HEAD 2 tab found at bottom of display. - 5.
+Select ENABLE (A) in the HEADER SENSORS field. - 6.
 Select NO (B) in HEADER PRESSURE FLOAT field.

-- 7. Engage separator, header, and press preset 1 or 2. - Ensure AUTO HEIGHT icon (A) appears on monitor and is displayed at location (B) as shown.
-When header is set for cutting on ground, this verifies that the combine is using the potentiometers on the header correctly to sense ground pressure.
+- 7. Engage separator and header, and press preset 1 or 2. - 8.
+Ensure AUTO HEIGHT icon (A) appears on display and is shown at location (B) as shown.
+When the header is set for cutting on the ground, this verifies that the combine is using the potentiometers on the header correctly to sense ground pressure.

-AUTO HEIGHT field (B) may appear on any of RUN tabs and not necessarily on RUN 1 tab.
+AUTO HEIGHT field (B) may appear on any of the RUN tabs and not necessarily on RUN 1 tab.

-- 9. Select CALIBRATION on combine display, and press right arrow navigation key to enter information box. - 10.
+- 9. Select CALIBRATION on the combine display, and press the right arrow navigation key to enter the information box. - 10.
 Select HEADER (A), and press ENTER.
 The CALIBRATION dialog box opens.